looker/lookerbot/README.md

 - `LOOKER_API_3_CLIENT_SECRET` (required) – The API 3.0 client secret for the user you want the bot to run as.
 This requires creating an API 3.0 user or an API 3.0 key for an existing user in Looker.

 - `LOOKER_CUSTOM_COMMAND_SPACE_ID` (optional) – The ID of a Space that you would like the bot to use to define custom commands.
-[Read about using custom commands on Looker Discourse](https://discourse.looker.com/t/2302).
+[Read about using custom commands in the Looker Help Center](https://help.looker.com/hc/en-us/articles/360023685434-Using-Lookerbot-for-Slack).

 - `LOOKER_WEBHOOK_TOKEN` (optional) – The webhook validation token found in Looker's admin panel.
 This is only required if you're using the bot to send scheduled webhooks.